yeokm1/doschgpt/README.md

 This program is heavily based on sample code in the DOS networking [MTCP library](http://brutmanlabs.org/mTCP/).
 The program also requires a [DOS Packet Driver](https://en.wikipedia.org/wiki/PC/TCP_Packet_Driver) to be loaded and MTCP to be set for the machine/VM.

+Using the Text-to-speech feature requires a Sound Blaster-compatible card and 8Mhz CPU.

 To reduce coding complexity and memory usage, the app only sends the previous request/reply set together with the current request to provide the conversational context to the model instead of the entire conversation history.
-Do notify me if you believe this is an issue for you.
+Do notify me if you believe this is an issue for you and you prefer more history to be sent.

 **This program was written in a short time as a toy project.** It has not been vigorously tested thus is **NOT** meant for "production" use.